Missouri State University

 Dr. Shannon Wooden, gender studies expert and professor of English at Missouri State University, explains to Her Campus.

-Filed Under: Faculty and Staff Page, In the News Tagged With: English, faculty, gender studies, Reynolds College of Arts and Letters, Shannon Wooden
+Filed Under: Faculty and Staff Page, In the News Tagged With: faculty, Gender studies, Reynolds College of Arts Social Sciences and Humanities, Shannon Wooden

 Related